Rivington: Rivington Castle

-Leverhulme commenced the build of a folly, named Rivington Castle in 1911, a scale replica of Liverpool Castle at Coblowe Hillock near the Lower Rivington Reservoir, grade 2 listed since 1967 and is one of the most important features of Lever Park.
-The build commenced 1912 with clearance of the land and digging foundations, with the first foundation stone laid in 1913 and ended on Leverhulmes death in 1925, after which the one tonne crane, stone bogie and other equipment used for the building project including barrows and the workers shed were sold by auction and cleared from the site.
+Leverhulme commenced the building of a folly in 1911, named Rivington Castle, a scale replica of Liverpool Castle at Coblowe Hillock near the Lower Rivington Reservoir.
+Grade 2 listed since 1967 it is one of the most important features of Lever Park.
+The build commenced in 1912 with clearance of the land and digging of foundations, with the first foundation stone laid in 1913, and ended on Leverhulme's death in 1925, after which the one tonne crane, stone bogie and other equipment used for the building project including barrows and the workers' shed were sold by auction and cleared from the site.

-Access to the interior had been blocked by steel bars in the post war decades after World War Two, it is now open to the public.
+Access to the interior had been blocked by steel bars in the post-war decades after World War Two – it is now open to the public.
 The structure has been altered a number of times by the landowner, before and after listed building status, with the demolition of a stone spiral staircase leading to the 'Great Hall' and stone steps that led to the keep, known as 'The Great Tower', a ledge remains.
-The castle walls were altered by rebuilding to an angular style at the north wall and near the Keep, stonework was also removed from the wall of the Prison tower as it joins the ante-chapel, the work was undertaken in 2012 as part of safety work in an effort to stop visitors climbing.
+The castle walls were altered by rebuilding to an angular style at the north wall and near the Keep, stonework was also removed from the wall of the prison tower as it joins the ante-chapel.
+The work was undertaken in 2012 as part of safety work in an effort to stop visitors climbing.

-Leverhulmes Former Gardens
+Leverhulme's former gardens

-At the slope of Rivington Pike is an area of woodland, once a gardens serving a Bungalow demolished in 1948 once owned by Leverhulme.
+At the slope of Rivington Pike is an area of woodland, once a gardens serving a Bungalow once owned by Leverhulme but demolished in 1948.
 The site has surviving stone structures that formed part of the Italian style gardens, a number of stone summer houses, footpaths, steps, bridges, three ponds, streams and the restored Pigeon Tower.
-A Japanese style gardens was added in 1923, its features have since been lost, its pulhamite pond remains.
-Further down the hillside a section was built in 1921 as a man made ravine.
-From 1939 the site passed to United Utilities and is now leased to Rivington Heritage Trust who use the grounds as an open air venue.
+A Japanese style gardens was added in 1923, its features have since been lost but its pulhamite pond remains.
+Further down the hillside a section was built in 1921 as a man-made ravine.
+From 1939 the site passed to United Utilities and is now leased to Rivington Heritage Trust who use the grounds as an open-air venue.